-Supercomputing in Plain English Exercise #5: OpenMP
+Exercise: OpenMP

-In this exercise, we'll use the same conventions and commands as in Exercises #1, #2, #3 and #4.
-You should refer back to the Exercise #1, #2, #3 and #4 descriptions for details on various Unix commands.
+In this exercise, we'll use the same conventions and commands as in previous exercises.
+You should refer back to the exercise descriptions for details on various Unix commands.

 In the exercise, you'll first benchmark an existing code without parallelization, using various compilers and various levels of compiler optimization.
 Then you'll parallelize the code using OpenMP.
 Then you'll benchmark various numbers of OpenMP threads using various compilers and various levels of compiler optimization.